zammad/zammad-admin-documentation/channels/email/accounts/2fa-gmail.rst

    For more information, see `Google’s official help article on the subject
    <https://support.google.com/accounts/answer/185833>`_.

+   .. note:: G-Suite users might not be able to activiate 2 step verification, this option then has to be
+      enabled by your G-Suite administrator (Security → Basic settings)

 Step 1: Access Your App Password Settings Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^